 Frequently Asked Questions

-Consumers increasingly associate organic food with a healthier lifestyle.
-The perception of minimal exposure to pesticides and fertilizers, along with a growing focus on preventive healthcare, is attracting a wider range of health-conscious individuals and young families.
+Consumers more and more connect organic food with a healthier lifestyle.
+The sense of less exposure to pesticides and fertilizers and a greater interest in preventive health care is bringing in a larger segment of health-conscious consumers and young families.

 Analyst Support